 4.4 South Africa

-In Africa, whose southeast coast is also exposed to the SE trade wind and receives very heavy rainfall from the wind jam off the Drakensberg, evergreen tropical-subtropical forests are common near the coast as far as East London.
-The section along the south coast can be described as warm-temperate.
-In former times the forests extended without interruption to the eastern slope of Table Mountain near Cape Town.
+In Africa, whose SE coast is also exposed to the SE trade wind and receives very heavy rainfall from the wind jam off the Drakensberg, evergreen tropical-subtropical forests are common near the coast as far as East London.
+The section along the S coast can be described as warm-temperate.
+In former times the forests extended without interruption to the E slope of Table Mountain near Cape Town.
 However, most of it has been cleared or secondarily occupied by the fynbos of ZB IV.
 A larger forest reserve with old tall Podocarpus trees and a large number of broadleaf evergreens, among which the "stinkboom" (Ocotea foetens) provides valuable timber, is preserved only at Knyshna (◘ Fig. H-20 and ◘ Fig. H-21).

-◘ Fig. H-20 Remnants of the ever-humid Knyshna forests are preserved at the southern tip of Africa in the vicinity of Knyshna.
+◘ Fig. H-20 Remnants of the ever-humid Knyshna forests are preserved at the S tip of Africa in the vicinity of Knyshna.
 These forests owe their existence to the combination of summer and winter rains, which guarantee a year-round water supply.
 The forests get part of their moisture from frequent mist condensation (photos: Breckle).

-◘ Fig. H-21 Climate diagram of George as an example of the ever-humid climate area of the Knyshna Forest in southern Africa.
+◘ Fig. H-21 Climate diagram of George as an example of the ever-humid climate area of the Knyshna Forest in S Africa.

 4.5 Biomes of Eucalyptus-Nothofagus forests in southeastern Australia and Tasmania

-The moist tropical-subtropical evergreen forests of the east coast of Australia, which extend on nutrient-rich mostly volcanic soils into southern New South Wales, consist predominantly of Indomalayan elements alien to Australis.
-Only in southern New South Wales, Victoria and Tasmania does the Australis element predominate with the genus Eucalyptus.
+The moist tropical-subtropical evergreen forests of the E coast of Australia, which extend on nutrient-rich mostly volcanic soils into S New South Wales, consist predominantly of Indomalayan elements alien to Australis.
+Only in S New South Wales, Victoria and Tasmania does the Australis element predominate with the genus Eucalyptus.
 At the same time, however, some significant Antarctic elements are already mixed in.
 Here in the humid climate without cold season (◘ Fig. H-22), Eucalyptus regnans reached a proven height of up to 110 m (older statements of 145 m cannot be verified with certainty).

 Today, tree heights of between 75 and 95 m can be found (◘ Fig. H-23).
-They were probably once the tallest giant trees on earth next to the redwoods of California.
+They were probably once the tallest giant trees on earth equal to the redwoods of California.

 Eu. gigantea and Eu. obliqua grow almost as tall.
-The most important Antarctic species are the evergreen Nothofagus cunninghamii and the tree fern Dicksonia antarctica, on Tasmania also a number of other species.
+The most important Antarctic species are the evergreen Nothofagus cunninghamii and the tree fern Dicksonia antarctica, in Tasmania also a number of other species as Blechnum procera and many mosses (Beadle 1981).

-The particularly perhumid transition zone, on the other hand, comprises only W Tasmania with small Eucalyptus species and bogs as well as the southwest of New Zealand's South Island with the offshore Stewart Island.
-Thus the transition to the subantarctic islands is given.
+The particularly perhumid transition zone, on the other hand, comprises only W Tasmania with small Eucalyptus species and bogs as well as the SW of New Zealand's South Island with the offshore Stewart Island.
+Thus, the transition to the subantarctic islands is given.

 ◘ Fig. H-22 Climate diagrams from the hardleaf region of S Australia and the warm-temperate region of Victoria and Tasmania.

-◘ Fig. H-23 Eucalyptus regnans high forest in Russel Falls National Park 60 km northwest of Hobart on Tasmania (photo: Amiri).
+◘ Fig. H-23 Eucalyptus regnans high forest in Russel Falls National Park 60 km northwest of Hobart on Tasmania (photo: Meraj Amiri).

 The composition of forests depends on the frequency of forest fires.

-1. In the moist parts of western Tasmania, where forest fires do not occur, a tree layer of Nothofagus with Atherosperma moschata (Monimiaceae) 40 m high develops, and below this a 3 m high layer with the tree fern Dicksonia, which can still grow in illumination of 1% of daylight.
+1. In the moist parts of W Tasmania, where forest fires do not occur, a tree layer of Nothofagus with Atherosperma moschata (Monimiaceae) 40 m high develops, and below this a 3 m high layer with the tree fern Dicksonia, which can still grow in illumination of 1% of daylight.
 In these humid forests, Hymenophyllaceae (► Fig. H-14) and mosses are very common as epiphytes.